 Nonrefundable credits can't be more than your Oregon tax liability.
 Carryforward credits allow you to claim unused amounts in a later year.
 Standard credits can't be used in any other year.
-For more information about nonrefundable credits, see Schedule OR-ASC and OR-ASC-NP Instructions or "Credits" in Publication OR-17.
+For more information about nonrefundable credits, see "Credits" in Publication OR-17.